derlin/docker-compose-viz-mermaid/docs/pages/index.md

 java -jar docker-compose-viz-mermaid-*.jar
 ```

+(Note: if you want to use the `mermaid-cli` renderer, you will need nodejs and npm installed on your machine.)

 ## Usage

 The best way to understand how it works is to run the tool with the `-h` option: